Qovery/documentation/website/docs/using-qovery/deployment.md

 The deployment has the end goal to create the resources necessary to run your applications on your cloud account, based on the configuration you have done on the Qovery console.

+In the image below you can find the complete flow that your application will go through, from your Git repository up to your Kuernetes cluster.

 <p align="center">
   <img src="/img/deployment/deployment_overview_qovery.png" alt="Deployment history access" />
 </p>

+Note: we also support deployments from container registry

-Qovery provides you with:
+To achieve this goal, Qovery provides you with:
-- A configurable `Deployment Pipeline` which defines the deployment execution order when the deployment of an environment is triggered.
+- A configurable `Deployment Pipeline` which defines the steps that need to be followed in order to deploy your applications.
 See [this section][docs.using-qovery.deployment.deployment-pipeline] for more information.
 - A set of `Deployment Actions` which allows you to manage the deployment lifecycle of your applications and environments.
 See [this section][docs.using-qovery.deployment.deployment-actions] for more information.
 - A `Continuous Deployment` integration in case you want to manage the deployment of you applications via your CI/CD.
 See [this section][docs.integration.continuous-integration] for more information.
 - A `Deployment History` section to get all the information about the past deployments.
 See [this section][docs.using-qovery.deployment.deployment-history] for more information.